DeqingSun/wacom_inkling_raspberry_pi/experiment_log.md

 ~~sudo apt-get install avahi-daemon~~ Not needed for new release

 ##Compile C code in inklingcode
-Follow how_I_compile.txt, compiled code need to be run with sudo.
+Follow how_I_compile.txt, ~~compiled code need to be run with sudo~~.

+Copy _inkling.rules_ to _/etc/udev/rules.d/41-inkling.rules_ and run _sudo service udev restart_

+Then you don't need root to access inkling.